weaveworks-guides/weave-net-legacy/spring-boot-weave-microservices/README.md

 layout: guides
 title: How to Containerize Spring Boot Microservices
 shorttitle: Networking and Monitoring Containerized Spring Boot Microservices with Weave Net and Weave Scope
-description: Using Weave Net and Weave Scope to network and monitor your microservices.
+description: Using Weave Net and Weave Scope to network and monitor your Spring Boot microservices.
 tags: ubuntu, spring-boot, microservices, weave
 permalink: /guides/language/java/framework/spring/microservices-weave-net-and-scope.html
 sidebarpath: /start/microservices/spring-weave-net-scope
 sidebarweight: 55
 ---

-Spring Boot is a relatively new framework that allows you to build stand-alone production grade applications.
+Spring Boot is a framework that allows you to build stand-alone production grade applications.
 Since [Spring Boot](http://projects.spring.io/spring-boot/) services are relatively isolated and are generally designed to perform one function, the framework lends itself well to a microservices-based architecture.

-This guide shows you how to dockerize a User Registration application based on a microservices architecture.
-You will run several microservices in docker containers, deploy them across two VMs, and connect them all together with Weave Net.
-As the containerized microservices are communicating with one another, you will then use Weave Scope to monitor the connections and verify the functionality of the application.
+This guide shows you how to network and monitor a containerized user registration application based on a microservices architecture.
+You will run several microservices in docker containers, deploy them across two VMs, connect them all together with Weave Net, and then use Weave Scope to monitor the microservices and to troubleshoot and verify the application as its being deployed.

 The application built in this example is a user registration management system.
 Users register through a web front-end by entering an email and an associated password.

 The backend user registration service exposes a single RESTful endpoint for registering users.
-The registration request contains the user’s email address and password, which is sent to the Mongo database, and if the email address is not already present, then it notifies [RabbitMQ,](https://www.rabbitmq.com/download.html) who then notifies [Eureka](https://github.com/netflix/eureka) (an Open Source Registration service developed by Netflix) to include it in the registry.
+The registration request contains the user’s email address and password, which is sent to the Mongo database, and if the email address is not already present, it notifies [RabbitMQ,](https://www.rabbitmq.com/download.html) who then notifies [Eureka](https://github.com/netflix/eureka) (an Open Source Registration service developed by Netflix) to include it in the registry.

 ![User Registration Application Flow Across Two VMs](/guides/images/spring-boot-microservices/containerized-microservices-spring-boot.png)

 The code used in this example is adapted from Chris Richardson's excellent discussion and tutorial on microservices architecture.
 For information on how this application is built, see [**Building microservices with Spring Boot – part 1**](http://plainoldobjects.com/2014/04/01/building-microservices-with-spring-boot-part1/) and [**Building Microservices with Spring Boot --part 2**](http://plainoldobjects.com/2014/05/05/building-microservices-with-spring-boot-part-2/)

 A Vagrant file is provided for convenience.
-This script provisions two Ubuntu Virtual Machines (VMs) on VirtualBox and it also pulls down all of the necessary container images.
+This script provisions two Ubuntu Virtual Machines (VMs) on VirtualBox and pulls down all of the necessary container images.

 This guide requires no programming, and depending on the speed of your network, will take about 20 minutes to complete.